Jordan Poole NBA Preview vs. the Cavaliers

 Jordan Poole Insights vs. the Cavaliers

+- Poole's opponents, the Cavaliers, have a neutral offensive tempo, averaging 100.9 possessions per game, while his Wizards average 105.4 per game, which ranks 15th among NBA teams.

-- On defense, the Cavaliers have conceded 112.4 points per game, which is 11th-best in the league.
+- Defensively, the Cavaliers are ninth in the NBA, conceding 112.1 points per game.

-- The Cavaliers are the eighth-ranked team in the NBA, allowing 42.8 rebounds per game.
+- On the boards, the Cavaliers are ranked eighth in the NBA, allowing 42.6 rebounds per contest.

-- The Cavaliers concede 24.8 assists per game, fifth-ranked in the league.
+- The Cavaliers concede 24.7 assists per game, third-ranked in the league.

-- The Cavaliers are the 10th-ranked squad in the NBA at allowing threes, conceding 12.2 made 3-pointers per game.
+- Allowing 12.1 made 3-pointers per contest, the Cavaliers are the 10th-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!